ARCServe Backup Agent for Virtual Machines lets IT back up and restore virtually.

 The Agent also lets IT automatically restore a VM in the event of a crash.
 There's no need to manually start the recovery process, which means less downtime and a lighter workload for IT.
 And if the staff needs to restore a file to a VM, ARCserve offers single-step file-level restores from image-level backups of the guest operating systems.

 The main disadvantage of ARCserve Backup Agent for Virtual Machines is that its file-level and application-level backup features are available only for Windows VMs.
-If an organization runs virtual Linux systems, those systems have to be backed up in raw mode.
+If an organization runs virtual Linux systems, they have to be backed up in raw mode.

 Finally, ARCserve may not be the right choice for IT shops supporting a large-scale virtual environment.
 This software works best for organizations that support 100 to 5,000 virtual Windows servers and clients.